-Hi everyone, fews weeks ago I went to Kind Festival in Paris and I had the chance to participate to The Yoginist class and it felt amazing!
+Hi everyone, fews weeks ago I went to Kind Festival in Paris, France and I had the chance to participate to The Yoginist class and it felt amazing!
 I discovered her few months ago on Instagram and was captivated by the rawness and beauty of her pictures and the honesty that she transmits in her post’s caption.
 Needless to say that I was more than happy when she told me she would be ok to answer the questions of my little interview.
 Now I let you to it!

 What does yoga mean for you after few years of practice?